 Germany Trade & Invest

 Germany Trade & Invest has offices in more than 60 countries and has over 300 employees worldwide, with its home base in Berlin and Bonn.
 Germany Trade & Invest works closely with the Worldwide Network of German Chambers of Commerce (AHKs).
 This cooperation is being continuously expanded to offer German exporters and potential foreign investors a central contact point for both information and targeted consultancy services.
-Germany Trade & Invest has been represented in India for many years.
-We work closely with the Indo-German Chamber of Commerce (IGCC).
+Germany Trade & Invest has been present in India for many years and works closely with the Indo-German Chamber of Commerce (IGCC).
 Germany Trade & Invest has representatives at the Head Office of IGCC in Mumbai and at the IGCC office in New Delhi.